akbarrdev/gtps-cloudflare-host/README.md

     ```
     wrangler kv:namespace create <new-namespace-name>
     ```
-10. Copy the provided bracket and paste it into `wrangler.toml`.
+10. Copy the provided bracket and paste it into `wrangler.toml`, dont forget to edit your `wrangler.toml`.
 11. To run the worker locally, use
     ```
     npx wrangler run dev src/index